-The Resident Services team provides support to Newlon residents.
+Newlon runs a variety of services, projects and activities to support their residents.
 Our main objective is to help build strong communities through various projects and services.

 Areas in which we can support you:

 - Wellbeing services and support